alyf-de/erpnext_germany/README.md

 - Validation of EU VAT IDs

     Automatically checks the validity of EU VAT IDs of all your customers every three months, or manually whenever you want.
+Check out the [intro on Youtube](https://youtu.be/hsFMn2Y85zA) (german).

    ![Validate EU VAT ID](docs/vat_check.png)